Filip Turek: Dangerous driving incidents

+Inflammatory language

-In October 2025, the newspaper Deník N (the Czech version of the Slovak Denník N) published an article with an archive of Facebook posts and comments by Turek, which he had later deleted, in which he repeatedly made openly racist, sexist, or homophobic statements, as well as numerous allusions to Hitler and Mussolini.
+In October 2025, the newspaper Deník N published an article with an archive of Facebook posts and comments by Turek, which he had later deleted, in which he repeatedly made openly racist, sexist, or homophobic statements, as well as numerous allusions to Hitler and Mussolini.
 Some of his racist remarks targeted former American president Barack Obama and Meghan, Duchess of Sussex.
 Turek called for his opponents (including politicians, students, and businessman Petr Kellner) to be sent to gas chambers, and he threatened them with physical assault.
 Turek denied authorship of the posts and called the article a deliberate attempt to discredit him.
 The Czech police opened an investigation into his deleted posts.
 The Czech anti-racist nonprofit ROMEA published an online petition, calling on the chair of ANO, Andrej Babiš, not to nominate Turek to the job of foreign minister, and on Czech President Petr Pavel to not appoint him.
 The petition was signed by more than 8,000 people.
 The chair of Motorists, Petr Macinka, announced that the party would file a criminal complaint against Deník N and the authors of the article.
 On 14 October 2025, the Instagram account Štít demokracie published 42 pages of deleted posts from Turek's Facebook, with timestamps and URLs, which had been sent to them anonymously.
 The screenshots were taken in June 2024.
 Turek's former friend Vojtěch Dobeš, a motoring journalist, later claimed responsibility for the screenshots.
 Dobeš confirmed the authenticity of Turek's deleted posts to the police and handed them other, as-yet unpublished, posts.